ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 The password is therefore not hard-coded into the script.

-Passwords are deliberately excluded from repository documentation.
+Passwords are deliberately excluded from repository documentation and evidence.

 ---